What's happening Thursday?

 Anaconda Chapter T P.E.O. meets at 6 p.m. at Hope Lutheran Church.

-Anaconda Kiwanis meets at noon at Metcalf Center 115 E. Pennsylvania St.
+Anaconda Kiwanis meet at noon at Metcalf Center 115 E. Pennsylvania St.